Julia Glade Bender, MD

 - A Phase I Study of Idasanutlin Alone or with Chemotherapy in Pediatric and Young Adult Patients with Recurrent or Persistent Solid Tumors

-- A Phase I/II Study of Humanized 3F8 Bispecific Antibody in Pediatric and Adult Patients with Recurrent or Persistent Neuroblastoma, Osteosarcoma, and Other Solid Tumors
+- A Phase I/II Study of BAY 1895344 (Elimusertib) in Pediatric Patients with Persistent or Recurrent Solid Tumors

 - A Phase II Study of Combination Chemotherapy, Surgery, and Radiation Therapy for Patients with High-Risk Wilms' Tumors